Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 Meet the double-trigger RSU

 To go one step further into Stripe’s RSU situation, let’s take a closer look at the way its shares are structured.
 Stripe’s equity compensation involves what is known as a double-trigger RSU.
 For a standard or “single-trigger” RSU, taxes are due when the shares vest, meaning that you owe taxes the day those shares become yours, whether or not you have the funds to cover the taxes due.
 In a private company, that isn’t going to make employees too happy, since the shares can’t easily be sold to cover the tax bill.
-In a double-trigger RSU, taxes are not due until both the shares vest and a liquidity event or other change of control takes place, such an IPO, acquisition, tender offer, etc. One final thing to note is that double-trigger RSUs are not actually converted into shares until both events take place.
-Until then, think of them as units that represent shares—an IOU of sorts.

 So to recap, Stripe has thousands of employees with shares coming up on their expiration dates.
 To retain talent, and bring on new investors, the company is looking to raise capital on the private capital markets and facilitate a tender offer in place of a traditional IPO, before the RSUs expire in 2024.